 The academic culture at the University of Twente is quite distinct when compared to other countries.
 There is little hierarchy and professors tend to be easily approachable.
 Students usually only receive feedback when the work they deliver is unsatisfactory.
+Their door is always open!
 Not getting feedback on work done is usually a good sign.
-Compliments are uncommon.
 Professors expect students to work independently, also during project work.
 Your best teachers are often your fellow students.

 If a professor asks a question, you are expected to come up with a reasonable solution, not ‘the right and perfect one’.
 The process of finding a solution, dealing with new information and creativity are paramount.
 The quality of the actual solution is often less important.